0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 This document provides details of the Etrog upgrade, which is Polygon zkEVM's upgrade that succeeds the dragonfruit upgrade.

 Although the Dragonfruit upgrade had some advantages over previous zkEVM versions, it has its own pain points.
 We take a look at what these pain points are, and how the Etrog upgrade resolves them.

-Before all these, we present the newly launched testnet to coincide with the Etrog upgrade.
+Before discussing all these, we present the newly launched testnet that coincides with the Etrog upgrade.